 Through special arrangements with state and county school authorities, the Company was given virtually complete control of the town's school system.
 It paid the same county and state taxes all other property owners did, and in addition, assumed all school costs.
-Mr. Laird, as school board president, insisted the Potlatch schools be the best possible, and not limited to a three-R curriculum.
-He wanted the whole gamut of that day, including separate room and teacher for each grade as soon as enrolment allowed.
+Mr. Laird, as school board president, insisted the Potlatch schools be the best possible and not limited to a three-R curriculum.
+He wanted the whole gamut of that day, including separate room and teacher for each grade as soon as enrollment allowed.

 One justification for this policy was that it would help induce high quality management and supervisory people to move to an unproved frontier town.
-Mr. Laird and his fellow management directors had two advantages most school boards lack: personnel management experience enabling them to select best qualified teachers, and a higher salary scale than other schools in the area.
+Mr. Laird and his fellow management directors had two advantages most school boards lack: Personnel management experience enabling them to select best qualified teachers, and a higher salary scale than other schools in the area.
 Potlatch teachers were paid almost as much as those in Spokane.
 As a result, Potlatch attracted top caliber, dedicated teachers.

-In November, 1906, the town's first school opened with 150 children in temporary quarters.
-The following year the school moved into a new three-story building which eventually housed the eight lower grades and the manual training department.
+In November 1906, the town's first school opened with 150 children in temporary quarters.
+The following year the school moved to a new three-story building which eventually housed the eight lower grades and the manual training department.
 In the first few years the few high school students were assigned to unused rooms.
 Two seniors made up the school's first high school graduating class, in 1912.

-Physical training, domestic science, manual training, art and music were a part of the curriculum from the beginning.
-After the Company built a large community gymnasium in 1916, all P.T. classes were scheduled there, as were all competitive sports.
-Potlatch High School eventually earned an enviable reputation in athletics, especially in the early 1920's when Rich Fox was the coach.
-He had been an outstanding basketball star at the University of Idaho.
+Physical training, home economics, manual training, art and music were a part of the curriculum from the beginning.
+After the Company built a large community gymnasium in 1916, all P.E. classes were scheduled there, as were all competitive sports.
+Potlatch High